Have you suffered an injury from a work related accident?

 No matter what type of working environment you are employed in, your employer has a duty of care to provide safe working conditions and minimise potential accidents from occurring.
 If you have suffered from an accident at work, we can help.

 With a wide range of experience covering common slips and trips to complex and serious injuries, our team can assist and work towards a positive result.
 Our no win, no fee service has helped hundreds of clients injured in a work related accident.
-Aside from personal injury, suffering from an accident at work can also mean the stresses of financial losses.
+Aside from personal injury, suffering from an accident at work can also mean the stresses of financial losses, such as loss of earnings.
+Our team can also advise on how to claim such losses back.

 We can also assist with other types of claim which you believe were as a result of someone else’s negligence while you were at work.